What is a Corporate Identity?

-Asking the internet for a definition usually gives you a lot of surface-level waffle.
+Asking the internet for a definition usually gives you a lot of surface-level jargon.

-While sites like Wikipedia offer an informative answer for corporate identity, it’s important to dive deeper and really get to know it.
+While sites like Wikipedia offer informative answers about corporate identity, diving deeper and getting to know it is important.

-This is an okay explanation, but it’s not much use for those who want to know how to build a powerful corporate image around their business.
+This is a fair explanation, but it’s not much use for those who want to know how to build a powerful corporate image around their business.

-So what actually is it, and what does it do?
+So what is Corporate Identity, and what does it do?

 What is Corporate Identity Design?